lesbird/MAME4apple-037b5/README.md

 iCade and MFi controllers

 What's not working:
-Artwork overlays aren't working yet.
-Touch controls not supported yet.
+Touch controls experimental so far.
-No MAME.CFG file supported.
+No MAME.CFG file supported but not really needed.
 Vector graphics beam width can not be scaled yet.